mreithub/pg_recall/README.md

 ### Requirements

-You need PostgreSQL (TODO: find out minimum version) and `hstore` (which is part of postgresql-contrib).
+All you should need is PostgreSQL (TODO: find out minimum version).

 Most of the code is pretty standard pl/pgsql code so it should be platform independent.